- CWS (Old)

 - a final evaluation

 Zipcars are available for participants use depending on availability.
 Students should plan to submit their service transportaion request to the CWS as soon as their placements are finalized to arrange transportation as the vehicles fill up quickly.
-Funding is not available to pay for taxi cabs.

 Frequently Asked Questions (FAQs)

 If I don’t know what area of psychology I am interested in investigating, how do I narrow my placement search?
 Read about the different sites and see if any of the organizations stimulate your interests.
 Consider your goals in psychology.
 Do you plan to attend graduate school?
 Maybe you should consider a clinical placement.
 Sites for the fall include Riverside Community Care, the Walker Home and School, and two others to be named shortly.
 Observing their different services will increase your understanding of the field and all of its employment opportunities.